 As I’m pregnant and the waist and hips are free sized, I decided to just go based on bust size.
 My usual bust measurement in about 34 inches but pregnancy has increased that to 37 inches.
 That would put me at a size US10 based on my measurements.
 But I always like to look at the finished garment sizes.
 This has 7 inches ease around the bust and as I didn’t want it too oversized, I went for a US6.

 After viewing all of Anna Allen’s versions on her Instagram I decided to go with a 100% Linen that I bought from my local fabric shop.
 Also, who is enjoying going to actual real life fabric shops!!
+I have found a similar linen available online here.
 I don’t often sew with linen and this checked version didn’t seem very like me, but I fell in love with it.